Journal of Health and Social Behavior

-The Journal of Health and Social Behavior is a quarterly peer-reviewed academic journal published by SAGE Publications on behalf of the American Sociological Association.
+The Journal of Health and Social Behavior is a quarterly peer-reviewed academic journal published by Sage Publishing on behalf of the American Sociological Association.
 It covers the application of sociological concepts and methods to the understanding of health and illness and the organization of medicine and health care.
-The editor-in-chief is Amy Burdette (Florida State University).
-Previous editors-in-chief include Richard M. Carpiano (University of California, Riverside), Brian C. Kelly (Purdue University), Gilbert Gee (University of California, Los Angeles), Debra Umberson (University of Texas at Austin), Eliza Pavalko (Indiana University) and Michael Hughes.
+The editor-in-chief is Deborah Carr (Boston University).
+Previous editors-in-chief include: Amy Burdette (Florida State University), Richard M. Carpiano (University of California, Riverside), Brian C. Kelly (Purdue University), Gilbert Gee (University of California, Los Angeles), Debra Umberson (University of Texas at Austin), Eliza Pavalko (Indiana University) and Michael Hughes.

 Abstracting and indexing

 The journal is abstracted and indexed in AgeLine, Applied Social Science Index and Abstracts, Education Resources Information Center, MEDLINE/PubMed, PsycINFO, Science Citation Index, Scopus, and Social Sciences Citation Index.
-According to the Journal Citation Reports, the journal has a 2018 impact factor of 2.419, ranking it 20th out of 63 journals in the category "Psychology, Social" and 39th out of 164 journals in "Public, Environmental & Occupational Health".